Anthony Fauci Says Government Is Discussing Immunity Cards For Coronavirus Survivers

 — Paul Mozur 孟建国 (@paulmozur) March 2, 2020

-The idea of an ID card in the U.S. hinges on the theory that people gain immunity from the disease after they have it.
+Although the U.S. government is considering the use of an ID card, it’s effectiveness hinges on the theory that people gain immunity from the disease after they have it.
 However, a recent study indicates that some people might have the disease reactivated after being declared symptom-free.